 If you have heard about closed terrariums for the first time and now want to build one yourself, you are probably asking yourself a few questions.
-To help you find all the answers for a closed terrarium quickly, I've briefly answered the 10 most common questions here.
+To help you find all the answers for a closed terrarium quickly, I've briefly answered the 11 most common questions here.
 Note that closed terrariums are much more detailed than you might think at first, so not all answers go into deep detail.
-However, I have linked you to more resources below the answers where you can read on directly.
+I have, however, linked you to more resources below the answers where you can read on directly.

 #1 How long does a closed terrarium last?

 If you take proper care of your closed terrarium and meet all the conditions in it optimally, it really will last forever.
 If the water, oxygen, and nutrient cycles in an closed terrarium are all met, there will always be enough resources to sustain life in it.

 The oldest closed terrarium in the world belongs to David Latimer of England.
 He built it back in 1960, making it 61 years old today.
 In all that time he never opened his closed terrarium and it still sprouts.
 If nothing happens to the closed terrarium and it continues to stand where it did, it will last forever.

 #2 How does a closed terrarium work?

 A closed terrarium works because of the three cycles I just mentioned.
 These are the water cycle, the oxygen cycle and the nutrient cycle.
 These ensure that the initial conditions in a closed terrarium are constantly reforming.
 This allows new life to form constantly.

 It is important that the container for the closed terrarium is also really airtight.
 Otherwise, water will escape in the long run and interrupt the water cycle.
 Without a steady supply of new water, the other two cycles will break down as well.
 If you haven't already clicked the link above, you can read in detail how a closed terrarium works here.

 #3 How do you build a closed terrarium?